j7xiao/empire-guide/docs/headers/pvp/defense.rst

 :underline:`3.
 Ranged Majority`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Remember that the defending ranged troop's power can be reduced by attacking tools.
 That is why it is a mistake to set your ratio to ranged majority.
-If you set to :olive:`70r/30`, the attacker can compose his attack of majority shield waves, and nullify :olive:`70%` of your troop power!
+If you set to :olive:`70r/30` for example, the attacker can compose his attack of majority shield waves, and nullify :olive:`70%` of your troop power!

 :blue:`Melee Majority Ratio`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~